joliver2/Phase-1-Project/README.md

 # Crypo Index

 Crypto index is a simple web application that gives you information on 100 different cryptocurriencies.
 They are listed in order of popularity when the page loads as "cards."
-To find more info on a coin, simply search the coin's name in the search bar at the top of the page.
+To find more info on a coin search the coin's name in the search bar at the top of the page.

+Main page coin info:
+Current price
+Price change (24hrs)
+Price change % (24hrs)

+Searched coin info:
+Current price
+Price change (24hrs)
+High price (24hrs)
+Low price (24hrs)

 ## Usage